zen-pb/calculator/README.md

 # Calculator
-A web-based calculator that handles simple mathematical operations like addition, subtraction, multiplication, and subtraction.
+A web-based calculator that handles simple mathematical operations.